Irv Smith Jr.

-Irvin Martin Smith Jr. (born August 9, 1998) is an American football tight end for the Minnesota Vikings of the National Football League (NFL).
-He played college football at Alabama and was drafted in second round of the 2019 NFL Draft by the Vikings.
+Irvin Martin Smith Jr. (born August 9, 1998) is an American professional football tight end.
+He played college football for the Alabama Crimson Tide and was selected in the second round of the 2019 NFL draft by the Minnesota Vikings.
+He also played for the Cincinnati Bengals and the Kansas City Chiefs.

-Early years
+Early life

-Smith Jr. was born in New Orleans, Louisiana on August 9, 1998.
+Smith was born in New Orleans, Louisiana on August 9, 1998.
 Shortly after being born, he moved to Arizona where he spent the first 14 years of his life.
-Smith Jr. moved back to New Orleans at age 14 and attended Brother Martin High School in New Orleans, Louisiana, where he played high school football.
+Smith moved back to New Orleans at age 14 and attended Brother Martin High School in New Orleans, Louisiana, where he played high school football.
 As a senior, he had 31 receptions for 558 yards and four touchdowns.
 He originally committed to Texas A&M University to play college football, but changed to the University of Alabama.

 College career

-After not recording a reception as a true freshman at Alabama in 2016, Smith Jr, had 14 receptions for 128 yards and three touchdowns over 14 games as a sophomore in 2017.
+After not recording a reception as a true freshman at Alabama in 2016, Smith had 14 receptions for 128 yards and three touchdowns over 14 games as a sophomore in 2017.
 He returned to Alabama as a starter in 2018.
-On January 11, 2019, Smith announced that he would declare for the 2019 NFL Draft.
+On January 11, 2019, Smith announced that he would declare for the 2019 NFL draft.